-Upload a medical PDF and our AI pipeline handles the rest — parsing documents, extracting clinical data, standardising results, and generating actionable health reports.
+Upload a medical PDF and our AI pipeline handles the rest — reading the document, extracting biomarkers, diagnoses, procedures, and genetics, standardising results across labs, and generating an actionable health report.

 Medical records uploaded as PDFs